DaviGuanabara/loyalWingmen/README.markdown

 "Gym did a lot of things very well, but OpenAI didn’t devote substantial resources to it beyond its initial release.
 The maintenance of Gym gradually decreased until Gym became wholly unmaintained in late 2020.
 In early 2021, OpenAI gave us control over the Gym repository." https://farama.org/Announcing-The-Farama-Foundation

-To unsure maintanance, Gymnasium was adopted.
+To ensure maintenance, Gymnasium was adopted.

 #### - Multiple Python Versions:
 https://martinfritz.medium.com/work-with-multiple-versions-of-python-on-windows-10-eed1e5f52f07